countable-web/open-source-corporation/hr/DJANGO_POSTING.md

 `cta`

-If you're a back end coding Guru who loves Node.JS and Linux, let's chat!
+If you love hacking with Python and Linux, let's chat!

 `responsibilities and skills`